article banner (priority)

 Resume with an exception

-This mechanism is used for different kinds of problems.
-For instance, to signal network exceptions.
+This mechanism is used, for instance, to signal network exceptions.

 suspend fun requestUser(): User { return suspendCancellableCoroutine<User> { cont -> requestUser { resp -> if (resp.isSuccessful) { cont.resume(resp.data) } else { val e = ApiException( resp.code, resp.message ) cont.resumeWithException(e) } } } } suspend fun requestNews(): News { return suspendCancellableCoroutine<News> { cont -> requestNews( onSuccess = { news -> cont.resume(news) }, onError = { e -> cont.resumeWithException(e) } ) } }